 Ridgewood Tuition Assistance Work Program

-If a student’s family does not qualify for an Ohio EdChoice Scholarship or if student’s family needs help to meet tuition expenses, the family may apply for financial aid assistance.
-Ridgewood School uses a third-party service, SSS by NAIS, to process requests for financial aid.
-Applications for assistance must be submitted online (http://sssbynais.org/parents) through the SSS by NAIS system.
-A processing fee of $42.00 is charged for each application.
+If a student’s family does not qualify for an Ohio EdChoice Scholarship or if the student’s family needs help to meet tuition expenses, they may apply for financial aid assistance.
+Ridgewood School uses a third-party service, School and Student Services (SSS) by the National Association of Independent Schools (NAIS), to process requests for financial aid.
+Applications for assistance must be submitted online (https://sssbynais.org/parents) through the SSS by NAIS system.
+A processing fee of $49.00 is charged for each application.
 The processing fee is submitted online at the end of the online application process.

-Directions for completing the application through SSS by NAIS can be found by clicking here.
+Directions for completing the application through SSS by NAIS can be found by going to the website here.

 Applications for financial aid must be submitted through SSS by NAIS before June 1.
 Awards will be made at that time, with special preference given first to returning Ridgewood families.
 Applications submitted after the June 1 deadline will be considered only if financial aid funds remain after on-time applications have been awarded.